South Africa's Ramaphosa says ANC should have done more to prevent Zuma-era corruption | Politics

 South Africa's Ramaphosa says ANC should have done more to prevent Zuma-era corruption

-Ramaphosa, Zuma's former deputy, was appearing in his capacity as the current leader of the African National Congress (ANC) in a rare case of a sitting president giving evidence on recent alleged acts of wrongdoing by members of his own party.
-The "state capture" inquiry is probing allegations of graft during Zuma's nine years in power, including that Zuma allowed businessmen close to him - brothers Atul, Ajay, and Rajesh Gupta - to influence policy and win lucrative government contracts.
+Ramaphosa, Zuma's former deputy, was appearing in his capacity as current leader of the African National Congress (ANC), a rare case of a sitting president giving evidence on recent alleged wrongdoing by members of his own party.
+The "state capture" inquiry is probing allegations of graft during Zuma's nine years in power, including that Zuma allowed businessmen close to him - brothers Atul, Ajay and Rajesh Gupta - to influence policy and win lucrative government contracts.

-Zuma and the Guptas have consistently denied the allegations against them.
-Ramaphosa told the inquiry it took time for the party to recognize high-level corruption during the period, but that he would not try to "make excuses or to defend the indefensible".
-He did not mention Zuma by name in his opening remarks.
+Zuma and the Guptas have repeatedly denied the allegations against them.
+Ramaphosa told the inquiry it took time for the ANC to recognise high-level corruption during the period, but that he would not try to "make excuses or to defend the indefensible".
+He did not mention Zuma by name.

-"We all acknowledge that the organization could and should have done more to prevent the abuse of power and the misappropriation of resources that defined the era of state capture," he said.
-Ramaphosa was Zuma's deputy as ANC leader from 2012 and deputy president from 2014 until 2018.
+"We all acknowledge that the organisation could and should have done more to prevent the abuse of power and the misappropriation of resources that defined the era of state capture," he said.
+Ramaphosa added that "corrosive corruption" had hurt the ANC's support among voters, six months before local government elections at which the party will look to improve on its worst election results since the end of apartheid.

+Opposition parties held a gathering outside the building where the inquiry was being held and participants said Ramaphosa should personally shoulder some of the blame.
+"Ramaphosa was part and parcel of the decisions.
+He was the deputy president of the country when money disappeared," said William Madisha, a lawmaker with small party COPE.
+"The ANC must pay back what belongs to the people."

+KEY TEST AHEAD Ramaphosa, the ANC's deputy leader from 2012 to 2017 and deputy president from 2014 until 2018, has made the fight against graft one of his calling cards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)